-In the first session, Andrew Selley encouraged us that in this generation, where things are becoming more and more secular, God is raising shepherds; that we are the shepherds God has called to lead the youth.
-We as leaders are being called to lead these teens so that they may be able to stand against peer pressure, and as they go on to universities or colleges (the most secular of areas), that their swords will be sharp and their armour strong.
+In the first session, Andrew Selley encouraged us that in this generation, where things are becoming more and more secular, God is raising up shepherds and we are those shepherds God is calling to lead the youth.
+We, as leaders, are being called to lead these teens so that they may be able to stand against peer pressure, and as they go on to universities or colleges (the most secular of areas), that their swords will be sharp and their armour strong.

 From Lance McIntosh, we heard that we need to build momentum in these young people’s lives that will keep them running for years.
-It’s always good to be reminded that youth is only a part of the journey; the ultimate goal always being to get each teen slotted into the local church and not just becoming a number on a Friday evening.
+It’s always good to be reminded that youth is only a part of the journey.
+The ultimate goal is always to get each teen slotted into the local church, not just coming on a Friday evening.

-“ … the ultimate goal always being to get each teen slotted into the local church …”
+The ultimate goal is always to get each teen slotted into the local church

-“Do we know their names?”
-That was a big topic that came up throughout the conference: do we know their names?
-This isn’t just for the youth leaders; it’s for the elders and leaders in the church as well.
+A big question that came up throughout the conference was, ‘Do we know their names?’
+This isn’t just for the youth leaders but for the elders and leaders in the church as well.
 Are the names of our teens known by people in the church?
-It is imperative that we integrate the youth into the church by connecting them to the elders in their congregations because they will ultimately be held accountable for their lives.
+It is imperative that we integrate the youth into the church by connecting them to the elders in their congregations, because they will ultimately be held accountable for their lives.
 It’s a big one to think about.

-A great example of this was given in Andrew’s preach: Shadrach, Meshach and Abednego (from Daniel 3) were taken from their home as young boys to Babylon.
-There they stood firm in their faith; not compromising in anything.
-When they were given the ultimatum to bow before a false god or be thrown in the fiery furnace, they refused to bow.
+A great example of this was given in Andrew’s preach: Shadrach, Meshach and Abednego (from Daniel 3) were young boys when they were taken from their homes to Babylon.
+There they stood firm in their faith, not compromising in anything.
+When they were given the ultimatum to bow before a false god or be thrown into the fiery furnace, they refused to bow.
 They stood up to a whole nation and were thrown into the fire.
 God saved them in the end, and the nation was changed.

 Miss out on the teachings from the Youth Leaders Equip, or keen to listen to them again?
 You can listen to them on YouTube here.